Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: on Grounded Square- Representations

 \begin{theorem} Given a circle graph representation with $n$ chords, in $O(n\log n)$ time one can transform it into a grounded square-$\el$ representation.
 Thus, the $\mis$ problem on grounded square-$\el$ representations is at least as hard as the $\mis$ problem on circle graph representations. \end{theorem} \begin{proof} By Lemma~\ref{lem:helper}, one can construct the required grounded square-$\el$ representation by following $S_1$--$S_3$.
 We compute two sorted arrays, one for the left endpoints and the other for the right endpoints of the intervals in the overlap representation.
 The sorting takes $O(n\log n)$ time.
-We use these arrays to answer each query in steps $S_1$--$S_3$ in $O(\log n)$ time by performing a binary search.
-We need only $O(n)$ queries, and hence $O(n\log n)$ time in total.
-Steps $S_2$--$S_3$ take $O(n)$ time.
-Hence the running time of the the overall transformation can be bounded by $O(n\log n)$. \end{proof}
+We use these arrays to find the closest non-intersecting interval in step $S_1$ in $O(\log n)$ time by performing a binary search.
+We need only $O(n)$ such searches, and hence $O(n\log n)$ time in total.
+Steps $S_2$--$S_3$ iterate over all the intervals, and hence take $O(n)$ time.
+Therefore, the running time of the overall transformation is bounded by $O(n\log n)$.~$\Box$ \end{proof}

 Our reduction shows that every circle graph is a grounded square-$\el$ graph.
 However, the reverse is not true.
 Even, there are grounded $\el$ graphs that are not grounded square-$\el$ graphs. \begin{theorem} There are grounded square-$\el$ graphs that are not circle graphs.
-Moreover, there are grounded $\el$ graphs that are not grounded square-$\el$ graphs. \end{theorem} \begin{proof} We first show that not all grounded square-$\el$ graphs are circle graphs.
-For a graph $G$, let $G^+$ denote the graph obtained from $G$ by adding a new vertex $y$ to the graph and connecting it to every vertex in $V(G)$; it is known that $G$ is a permutation graph if and only if $G^+$ is a circle graph~\cite{GolumbicBook}.
+Moreover, there are grounded $\el$ graphs that are not grounded square-$\el$ graphs. \end{theorem}

+\begin{proof} We first show that not all grounded square-$\el$ graphs are circle graphs.
+For a graph $G$, let $G^+$ denote the graph obtained from $G$ by adding a new vertex $y$ to the graph and connecting it to every vertex of $G$; it is known that $G$ is a permutation graph if and only if $G^+$ is a circle graph~\cite{GolumbicBook}.
 Now, consider the graph $H$ shown in Figure~\ref{fig:notCircle}(a).
 Limouzy~\cite{DBLP:conf/isaac/Limouzy10} proved that $H$ is not a permutation graph.
 Consequently, the graph $H^+$ (shown in Figure~\ref{fig:notCircle}(b)) is not a circle graph.
 However, a grounded square-$\el$ representation of $H^+$ is shown in Figure~\ref{fig:notCircle}(c).